The Companies Register is administered by the Companies Office, which is part of the Ministry of Business, Innovation and Employment (MBIE).

 Your online services account provides us with the following information:

 - details about you – for example, your email address

 - organisations you’re linked to, if any

-- details you’re authorised to edit for those organisations— for example, companies for which you're able to file documents
+- details of companies you’re authorised to edit – for example, those for which you're able to file documents

 - whether you’re an administrator for an organisation registered with us